 Memphis in Shelby County, Tennessee — The American South (East South Central)

-lands were looked upon as a source of economic gain.
+In the 1700s, the western boundary of the British Crown Colony of North Carolina extended, in theory, to the Mississippi River.
+Much of this was academic, however, and the western Tennessee territory which bordered the river was in fact the property of the Chickasaw Indians.
+In the Revolutionary War, Mountain Men from the Tennessee frontier fought in North Carolina militia units at the battle of King's Mountain, but at the end of the war, the new State of North Carolina and its citizens were left in serious financial trouble, and the Chickasaw lands were looked upon as a source of economic gain.
 In 1783, North Carolina opened a land office to sell entry claims to the property between the Mississippi and Tennessee Rivers, despite the Chickasaws' rights.
 This official land grab prompted a rush of claim filing, and about 2 million acres of the Chickasaw lands were sold, largely to the politicians and leading citizens of North Carolina who had promoted the venture.
 John Rice, one of those speculators, bought the claim to 5,000 acres on the Fourth Chickasaw Bluff on October 23, 1783.
-Two day later, John Ramsey filed a claim for the 5,000
+Two day later, John Ramsey filed a claim for the 5,000 acres

 Erected by Mud Island River Park.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Tennessee (here, next to this marker); France (here, next to this marker); Great Britain (here, next to this marker); Confederate States of America (a few steps from this marker); Spain (a few steps from this marker); Memphis Queen II (approx. 0.2 miles away); Civil War Hospital (approx. ¼ mile away); Cotton Exchange Building (approx. ¼ mile away).
+Tennessee (here, next to this marker); France (here, next to this marker); Great Britain (here, next to this marker); Confederate States of America (a few steps from this marker); Spain (a few steps from this marker); Memphis Queen IICobblestones (approx. 0.2 miles away); Civil War Hospital (approx. ¼ mile away).
 Touch for a list and map of all markers in Memphis.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 20, 2012, by Sandra Hughes of Killen, Alabama, USA.
+This page was last revised on April 13, 2021.
+It was originally submitted on March 20, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
 This page has been viewed 488 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on March 20, 2012, by Sandra Hughes of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.
+Photos: 1, 2, 3. submitted on March 20, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.